Florida Events for March and April 2023

 Where: Various locations in Key West

 PALM BEACH INTERNATIONAL BOAT SHOW – If you want a boat, need a boat or you like to fantasize about boats, this one’s for you.
 You’ll see about $1.2 billion in products.
-There is an amazing array of vessels – from Cigarette, Comanche, Super Cat, inflatables, cruisers, runabouts, fishing boats, high performance, bow riders and, of course, super yachts (some up to 300 feet long).
+There is an amazing array of vessels – Cigarettes, Comanches, Super Cats, inflatables, cruisers, runabouts, fishing boats, high performance, bow riders and, of course, super yachts (some up to 300 feet long).
 You’ll also find a full lineup of accessories and nautical fashions.
 It all adds up to one of the top boat shows in the country, especially with the Superyacht Show Palm Beach as part of the festivities.
 There will also be a free kids (ages 4-16) fishing clinic, jetpack demos, electric surfboards, paddleboards and Hobie kayaks.
-For an enhanced experience, check out the Windward VIP Club.
+From the Windward VIP option to the AquaZone, there will be experiences that cater to all ages and adventure-seeking lifestyles.
+The boat show coincides with the Palm Beach Modern + Contemporary Art Fair.
+Boat show attendees who opt for the Windward VIP option will have access to both events.

 Web: pbboatshow.com